Sign in

 How do you calendar your time and prioritize?
 How do you do twenty things at once?

 “I use a combination of digital calendars, to-do lists, and prioritization techniques to schedule my time and prioritize.
-I will break things down into smaller parts, assign deadlines to each task (realistic ones) and prioritize the tasks based on urgency and importance.
-My response to multiple tasks is to manage my time effectively, delegate tasks where necessary and to communicate openly to not feel overwhelmed.”
+I will break things down into smaller parts, assign deadlines to each task (realistic ones), and prioritize the tasks based on urgency and importance.
+My response to multiple tasks is to manage my time effectively, delegate tasks where necessary, and communicate openly to not feel overwhelmed.”

 Who are your role models?